 Real gross domestic product (GDP) growth in the third quarter was 3.2% at the seasonally adjusted annual rate, slightly higher than 3.1% in the second quarter.
 This is especially impressive, since many observers expected a slight decline due to hurricanes Harvey and Irma.
 There was a slight deceleration in third quarter personal consumption expenditure, per the Bureau of Economic Analysis, but this was outweighed by faster growth in private inventory investment and other factors.

 Moody’s forecasts private employment growth to be 1.7% this year and 1.6% in 2018.
-The Bureau of Labor Statistics projects the civilian labor force aged 20–64 will rise from 144 million in 2016 to 150 million in 2026, an annualized growth rate of just 0.4%.
+The Bureau of Labor Statistics projects the civilian labor force ages 20–64 will rise from 144 million in 2016 to 150 million in 2026, an annualized growth rate of just 0.4%.
 This may make it difficult for employment growth to remain around 2% as it has been since 2011.
 If employment growth cannot come from demographics, it must come from bringing more potential workers into the workforce.
 The labor force participation rate has been stable since 2015.
 And the U-6 unemployment rate, which includes discouraged and underemployed workers, has recently declined to 8.0%.
 It has not been this low in over a decade.

 The Drilling Down section of this issue examines employment growth and wage growth in detail by state and economic sector.